mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/userinterface.md

  up to 1024x1024 pixels.
 Larger images may cause compiling or installing the app to fail.
  The build server will generate images of standard dimensions for Android devices.

+{:id="Screen.LightStatusBar" .boolean .do} *LightStatusBar* : This sets the text color used in the status bar in Android Marshmallow (6.0) and later.

 {:id="Screen.NavigationBarColor" .color .do} *NavigationBarColor* : This is the color used for the status bar in Android Lollipop (5.0) and later.